Termination of Linear Loops over the Integers: Introduction

-In this paper we give a procedure for deciding termination of the general class of single-path linear loops over the integers, i.e., we generalise the result of~\cite{OPW15} by lifting the assumption of diagonalisability.
-Note that for this class of programs, the question of termination on a \emph{given initial value} in $\mathbb{Z}^d$ (as opposed to termination over all of $\mathbb{Z}^d$) is equivalent to the \emph{Positivity Problem} for linear recurrence sequences, i.e., the problem of whether all terms in a given integer linear recurrence sequence are positive.
+In this paper we give a procedure for deciding termination of the general class of single-path affine loops over the integers, i.e., we generalise the result of~\cite{OPW15} by lifting the assumption of diagonalisability.
+Note that for this class of programs, the question of termination on a single initial value in \(\mathbb{Z}^d\) (as opposed to termination over all of \(\mathbb{Z}^d\)) is equivalent to the \emph{Positivity Problem} for linear recurrence sequences, i.e., the problem of whether all terms in a given integer linear recurrence sequence are positive.
 Decidability of the Positivity Problem is a longstanding open problem (going back at least as far as the 1970s~\cite{RS94,Soi76}), and results in~\cite{OW14a} suggest that a solution to the problem will require significant breakthroughs in number theory.
-However, in considering termination over $\mathbb{Z}^d$ one can benefit from the freedom to choose the initial values of the loop variables.
-In the present paper we exploit this freedom in order to circumvent the need to solve ``hard instances'' of the Positivity Problem when deciding termination of linear loops.
-In particular, we avoid the use of sophisticated Diophantine-approximation techniques, such as the $S$-units theorem, that were employed in~\cite{OW14a}.
-By eschewing such tools we lose all hope of obtaining an effective characterisation of the set of non-terminating points, as was done in the diagonalisable case in~\cite{OW14a}, but our methods nevertheless manage to solve the decision problem in the general case.
+However, in considering termination over \(\mathbb{Z}^d\) we show that one can benefit from the freedom to choose the initial values of the loop variables.
+In the present paper we exploit this freedom in order to circumvent the need to solve ``hard instances'' of the Positivity Problem when deciding termination of affine loops.
+In particular, we avoid the use of sophisticated Diophantine-approximation techniques, such as the \(S\)-units theorem, that were employed in~\cite{OW14a}.
+By eschewing such tools we lose all hope of obtaining an effective characterisation of the set of non-terminating points.
+(Compare with the approach in~\cite{OPW15}, which yielded an effective characterisation of the set of all eventually non-terminating points in the diagonalisable case.)
+Nevertheless our methods manage to solve the decision problem in the general case.